 People living with a mental illness have poorer physical health yet receive less and lower quality health care than the rest of the population.

-In 2017 the National Mental Health Commission released the .
+In 2017 the National Mental Health Commission released the Equally well consensus statement: Improving the physical health and wellbeing of people living with mental illness in .
 The consensus statement calls for better collaboration and coordination between governments, professional bodies, social and community services and other leaders in mental health to make the physical health of people living with mental illness a national priority.
 The consensus statement ultimately aims to reduce the life expectancy gap that exists between people living with a mental illness and the general population.

 Achieving this requires the ongoing commitment to foundational mental health practice principles such as recovery-oriented practice, trauma-informed care and supported decision making as core elements of practice models at both the organisation and clinician levels.
 This framework outlines how this can be achieved in Victorian specialist mental health services.

 - To support mental health services to make decisions about developing, implementing and reviewing policies, procedures and programs that help consumers to make decisions about addressing physical health issues.

 - To enable services to provide a positive experience of care and improve outcomes for consumers, with the support of families and carers.

 - To create a consistent approach to physical health care in Victorian specialist mental health services.